 I’m finally getting around to posting some of the beverages I made on my Maine adventure.
-I spent the better part of two weeks camping at various places Down East and eventually ended up in Bar Harbor.
-We always cook delicious gourmet campfire meals, and what is a good meal without a good cocktail?
-I had to step up the game.
+I spent the better part of two weeks camping in various places Down East and ultimately ended up in Bar Harbor.
+Pete and I always cook delicious gourmet campfire meals, and what is a great meal without a great cocktail?
+The Black Box wine just wasn’t cutting it anymore, so I decided to step up the game.

-I wanted to make make a few drinks that were representative of the landscape and the agricultural and culinary bounty that Maine has to offer so started brainstorming and picking up products along my way down east.
+I wanted to make a few drinks that were representative of the landscape, agricultural, and culinary bounty that Maine offers.
+I started brainstorming and picking up products at farm stands, country stores, and outposts along my way Down East.
+I knew inspiration would strike eventually, so I wanted to make sure that I had an arsenal of local ingredients at my disposal.

 There were wild blueberries everywhere!